 Brazilian Senator shot amid tumult of striking police force

-RIO DE JANEIRO (AP) — A Brazilian senator was shot in the chest Wednesday as he tried to intervene in a strike by military police demanding higher salaries in the northeastern state of Ceara.
+RIO DE JANEIRO (AP) — A Brazilian senator was shot Wednesday as he tried to intervene in a strike by military police demanding higher salaries in the northeastern state of Ceara.

-Sen. Cid Gomes, a former governor of the state, was taken to a nearby hospital, according to a post on his official Twitter profile.
+Sen. Cid Gomes, a former governor of the state, received a shot in the chest and was taken to a nearby hospital.
+A statement from the hospital released in the evening said the senator was in stable condition and breathing without medical help.

 A video circulating on television showed Gomes trying to drive a backhoe through a barricade of balaclava-clad police officers and the vehicle's windows being shot out.
 It wasn't immediately clear where the gunfire came from.